-- Combine WER and PER - Trade off between rigid matching of WER and flexible matching of PER - BLEU compares the 1,2,3,4-gram overlap with one or more reference translations - BLEU penalizes generating long strings because they would unfairly overlap more - References are usually 1 or 4 translations (done by humans!) - BLEU correlates well with average of fluency and adequacy at corpus level - But not at sentence level!
+- Combine WER and PER - Trade off between rigid matching of WER and flexible matching of PER - BLEU compares the 1,2,3,4-gram overlap with one or more reference translations - BLEU penalizes generating short strings with the brevity penalty, precision for short strings is very high - References are usually 1 or 4 translations (done by humans!) - BLEU correlates well with average of fluency and adequacy at corpus level - But not at sentence level!